AUTO Focus 2

 The True America was published in 2024 by DelMonico Books.
 The publication builds upon Cole’s historic legacy and follows the rediscovery of his previously unseen work documenting life in the United States during the 1960s and 70s.

 This book offers a powerful portrait of America through the lens of Ernest Cole.
 Known for his fearless and humanistic approach, Cole captures scenes of race, class, and everyday struggle with stark clarity and emotional depth.
-The True America showcases moments of resilience and injustice, offering an unflinching look at a nation in transition with the insight of an outsider and the soul of a visionary.
+The True America showcases moments of resilience and injustice, offering an unflinching look at a nation in transition with the insight of an outsider.

 Fred Lyon San Francisco Then